Course pages 2016–17 (still under preparation!)

 Suggested hours of supervisions: 2

 Prerequisite courses: None.

 The general aim of this course is to provide an overview of the basic concepts that appear in modern programming languages, the principles that underlie the design of programming languages, and their interaction.

 - Introduction, motivation, and overview.
 What is a programming language?
 Application domains in language design.
 Program execution models.
 Theoretical foundations.
 Language standardization.
 History.

 - The ancestors: Fortran, Lisp, Algol and Pascal.
 Key ideas: procedural (Fortran), declarative (Lisp), block structured (Algol and Pascal).
-Execution models (abstract machines), data types, control structures, storage, arrays and pointers, procedures and parameter passing, scope, strict and lazy evaluation, garbage collection.
+Execution models (abstract machines), data types, control structures, storage, arrays and pointers, procedures and forms of parameter passing, scope, strict and lazy evaluation, garbage collection.
 Programs as data (Lisp).

 - Languages for parallel processing.
 Shared-memory concurrency with spawn/sync (OpenMP, Cilk, X10).
 Distributed-memory models (the actor model, Erlang).
+External vs. internal iteration.

 - Data abstraction and modularity: SML Modules (1984-97).
 Information hiding.
 Modularity.
 Signatures, structures, and functors.
 Sharing.